adfharrison1/go-db/README.md

 ## Batch Operations

-For high-performance scenarios, go-db supports batch operations that can process up to 1000 documents in a single request:
+For high-performance scenarios, go-db supports **atomic batch operations** that can process up to 1000 documents in a single request:

 - **Batch Insert**: Insert multiple documents simultaneously with automatic ID generation
-- **Batch Update**: Update multiple documents by ID with partial failures supported
+- **Batch Update**: Update multiple documents by ID with full atomicity guarantees
 - **Performance**: Batch operations are typically 2-3x faster than individual operations
-- **Atomicity**: Each operation within a batch is processed independently (partial success possible)
+- **Atomicity**: All operations succeed or all fail (no partial success)
+- **Data Integrity**: Complete rollback on any validation failure
 - **Limits**: Maximum 1000 documents/operations per batch request

 **Use Cases:**